Which Drone Design Should You Choose?

 After all, commercial drones come in all shapes and sizes.
 Over the years, the industry has seen a wide range of variations in the form and function of UAVs.
 Every characteristic of drones has been engineered and re-engineered for optimal performance or specific industry needs.

-But, one of the biggest characteristics you can focus on is the aircraft’s basic design (Link to understanding drone capabilities).
+But, one of the biggest characteristics you can focus on is the aircraft’s basic design.

 UAVs can be fixed-wing, single-rotor, multi-rotor, or a blend of these, as seen in Vertical Take-Off and Landing (VTOL) designs.